-Hydrogen is an energy carrier like electricity and the most abundant chemical element on earth and in the Universe.
-With its high gravimetric energy density (almost three times that of gasoline) and low weight it is an excellent and safe energy storage medium able to store large quantities of intermittent renewable energy that can not be absorbed by the electricity grid.
+A non-toxic and non-polluting gas, hydrogen is the most abundant chemical element in the universe.
+Like electricity, it is an energy carrier, and of all combustible fuels it has the highest energy density (roughly three times that of gasoline) combined with a low molecular weight (14 lighter than air).
+It is a safe chemical energy storage medium capable of storing large quantities of intermittent renewable energy that cannot be absorbed by the electricity grid.

 Properties and Application